Modern Country Style - Interior Design Guide

 -

-A modern country look marries heritage charm with streamlined silhouettes.
-Pair a sleek sofa with a vintage wooden coffee table, or modern metal chairs at a reclaimed wood dining table.
-This blend keeps the look fresh but rooted.
-Choose pieces for comfort and timelessness; restraint will help the mix feel intentional, not cluttered.
+A modern country look combines the elegance of heritage style with clean, effortless lines.
+Pair a sleek sofa with a vintage coffee table or modern metal chairs around a rustic wooden dining table.
+This blend keeps the look fresh yet grounded.
+Keep it simple, aiming for comfort and timelessness.
+Restraint is essential because you want to ensure the space looks curated, not jumbled.

 -